w3c/wai-tutorials/source/images/index.html.erb.md

 support: Developed with support from the <a href="http://www.w3.org/WAI/ACT/">WAI-ACT project</a>, co-funded by the <strong>European Commission <abbr title="Information Society Technologies">IST</abbr> Programme</strong>.
 ---

-Images must have text alternatives that describe the information or function represented by the images.
+Images must have text alternatives that describe the information or function represented by them.
 This ensures that images can be used by [people with various disabilities](#why-is-this-important).
 This tutorial demonstrates how to provide appropriate text alternatives based on the purpose of the image:

--   **[Informative images](informative.html)**: Images that graphically represent concepts and information, typically pictures, photos and illustrations.
+-   **[Informative images](informative.html)**: Images that graphically represent concepts and information, typically pictures, photos, and illustrations.
 The text alternative should be at least a short description conveying the essential information presented by the image.

 -   **[Decorative images](decorative.html)**: Provide a null text alternative (`alt=""`) when the only purpose of an image is to add visual decoration to the page, rather than to convey information that is important to understanding the page.

 -   **[Functional images](functional.html)**: The text alternative of an image used as a link or as a button should describe the functionality of the link or button rather than the visual image.
-Examples for such images are a printer icon to represent the print function or a button to submit a form.
+Examples of such images are a printer icon to represent the print function or a button to submit a form.

 -   **[Images of text](textual.html)**: Readable text is sometimes presented within an image.
-If the image is not a logo, text in images should be avoided.
+If the image is not a logo, avoid text in images.
 However, if images of text are used, the text alternative should contain the same words as in the image.

--   **[Complex images](complex.html)** such as graphs and diagrams: To convey data or detailed information, the text alternative should be a full text equivalent of the data or information provided in the image.
+-   **[Complex images](complex.html)** such as graphs and diagrams: To convey data or detailed information, provide a full-text equivalent of the data or information provided in the image as the text alternative.

--   **[Groups of images](groups.html)**: If multiple images convey a single piece of information, the text alternative for one image should convey the information conveyed by the entire group.
+-   **[Groups of images](groups.html)**: If multiple images convey a single piece of information, the text alternative for one image should convey the information for the entire group.

 -   **[Image maps](imagemap.html)**: The text alternative for an image that contains multiple clickable areas should provide an overall context for the set of links.
-In addition, each individual clickable area should have alternative text that describes the purpose or destination of the link.
+Also, each individually clickable area should have alternative text that describes the purpose or destination of the link.

-For a quick overview on deciding which category a specific image fits into, see the [alt Decision Tree](decision-tree.html).
+For a quick overview on deciding which category a particular image fits into, see the [alt Decision Tree](decision-tree.html).
 The text alternative needs to be determined by the author, depending on the usage, context, and content of an image.
-For example, the exact type and look of a bird in an image might be less relevant and described only briefly on a website about parks, but may be relevant on a website specifically about birds.
+For example, the exact type and look of a bird in an image might be less relevant and described only briefly on a website about parks, but may be appropriate on a website specifically about birds.

 ## Why is this important?